 The approved affidavit form is included in the application.

-In addition, those who apply as Domestic Partners must include one of the following along with the signed affidavit:
+Those who apply as Domestic Partners must include one of the following along with the signed and notarized affidavit:

 - Copy of a joint lease naming and signed by both applicants and their landlord;

 - Joint tax returns for one calendar year immediately preceding the application;

 - Notarized letter on bank letterhead signed by a bank officer indicating a joint saving and/or checking account for at least one calendar year;

 - Affidavit of Domestic Partnership from New York City or any city, which registers unmarried couples who are in a committed, ongoing family relationship.

 Teachers College maintains three family housing apartment buildings: Bancroft, Grant, and Sarasota Halls.

 Bancroft Hall, located at 509 West 121st Street, is an eight-story residence hall with approximately 100 apartments.
 Each apartment has a bathroom, living room/dining room area, kitchen, and bedroom(s).
 The front apartments face 121st Street.
 The rear apartments face a courtyard, which connects Bancroft to Grant and Sarasota Halls.
 A security officer is on duty 24 hours a day at the Bancroft Hall front desk.
 Bancroft Hall completed a major renovation in 2015.
 Housing rates vary according to the size and location of the apartment.
 Electricity, heat and hot water are provided at no additional cost.
 Wireless internet and cable TV service are included in the housing rates.
 All apartments come fully furnished.